 little refrigerant charge can damage the compressor, reducing the life of your

-• Clean and adjust blower components to provide proper system airflow.
+equipment and increasing costs. - Clean and adjust blower components to provide proper system airflow.
 Proper

 airflow over the indoor coil is necessary for efficient equipment operation